Getting started on a new usability testing project—even if you’ve conducted hundreds of studies before—can be complicated.

 Does the product design team need qualitative or quantitative feedback?
 What if you only have a wireframe or prototype?
 Is there a right and a wrong time to conduct a study?
 What if you need feedback quickly?
 Do you even have time to conduct a study?
 Who’s going to do it?

-There are many different ways to conduct usability tests—all with pros, cons, and scenarios in which they work best.
+There are many ways to conduct usability tests with pros, cons, and scenarios in which they work best.
 The key to effective research lies in planning.
-You're on the right track if you know what you can study, how, and when to do it.
-This section is for anyone looking for guidance on how to approach a usability test, when to run it, and how to interpret the results.
+You’re on the right track if you know what you can study, how, and when.
+This section is for anyone looking for guidance on how to conduct usability testing when to run it, and how to interpret the results.

 Remote unmoderated usability studies can be used at any stage of the development process.
 They are great when you’d like to:

-In a remote moderated usability test, a moderator meets virtually with participants to guide them through a pre-written test.
-The participant typically thinks out loud as they complete the tasks.
-The moderator observes the user as they work through the tasks, and the moderator may ask questions for clarification or to gather more data.
+In a remote moderated usability test, a moderator meets virtually with test participants to guide them through a pre-written test.
+The participants typically think out loud as they complete the tasks.
+The moderator observes the users as they work through the functions, and the moderator may ask questions to clarify or gather more data.

 Let your participants know that they’ll be interacting with a concept rather than a working product so they don’t become confused or frustrated if links don’t work and interactions aren’t fully fleshed out.
 Remind them to express what they expect will happen next.